w0nder1ng/wasm-flow-free/README.md

-## Compiling
+## Running locally

-This project uses [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/) to compile to webassembly
+This project uses [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/) to compile to webassembly.

-`wasm-pack build --target web --out-dir www/pkg` to build
+Use `wasm-pack build --target web --out-dir www/pkg` in the base directory to build, and `python3 -m http.server` in `www/` to deploy.
+The site will be available at `localhost:8000`.

 ## TODO